• Skip to main content

 The researched treatment efforts closest to a successful cure come down to one, maybe two, that have the potential to progress through each critical trial phase.

-And hopefully, one day becoming available to all patients with type 1 diabetes.
+And hopefully, one day it will become available to all patients with type 1 diabetes.

 ViaCyte’s Encaptra cell delivery system